MicrosoftDocs/defender-docs/exposure-management/prerequisites.md

 # Prerequisites and support

-This article describes the requirements and prerequisites for using Microsoft Security Exposure Management public preview.
+This article describes the requirements and prerequisites for using Microsoft Security Exposure Management.

 Security Exposure Management is currently in public preview.